HayWo/buildbot-matrix/README.md

 * Change the URL of the homeserver to the homeserver you want to use.
 * Replace `BOT_ACCESS_TOKEN` with the acces token of the matrix user, this can be a buildbot secret.
 * Replace `ROOM_ID` with the id of the matrix room the bot should send the notifications to.
+Replace the `!` at the beginning with `%21`.

 # Personalizing